eduardogc/angularflix/README.md

 ```

 # Commit in project
-To you use commit lint, follow the stards below
+To you use commit lint, follow the pattern below
 ```
 feat: text your commit
 ```